 - 1. Participants must be enrolled in a minimum of four classes. - 2.
 Participants must be age 19 or younger. - 3.
-Participants must be passing all classes and be making adequate progress toward graduation requirements at the end of each grade check eligibility period. - 4.
-If not passing all courses at the end of each eligibility period, student is ineligible for two weeks.
-Students must be passing all classes before they will be considered academically eligible to participate. - 5.
-Students with incompletes are ineligible until the incomplete work has been made up and a passing grade is given. - 6.
-Athletic team members who fail to turn in all equipment after the season is over will be ineligible to become members of other athletic teams until all equipment is turned into the coach. - 7.
-Ineligible students may practice before or after school. - 8.
-Ineligible students may travel with the team, if no class time is missed, but may not dress.
-9. Students must attend at least the afternoon classes (5-8) to be able to practice or play the day of an event.
+Participants must be passing all classes and be making adequate progress toward graduation requirements at the end of each grade check eligibility period. - a.
+If not passing all courses at the end of each eligibility period, the student is ineligible for two weeks.
+Students must be passing all classes before they will be considered academically eligible to participate. - b.
+Students with incompletes are ineligible until the incomplete work has been made up and a passing grade is given. - c.
+If a student is given a failing grade in any course for which credit is awarded, the student is ineligible to dress for and compete in the next athletic games and competitions for 20 consecutive calendar days unless the student has already served a period of ineligibility for 20 consecutive calendar days in another school-sponsored activity.
+A student shall not serve multiple periods of ineligibility because of a failing grade. - 4.
+Athletic team members who fail to turn in all equipment after the season is over will be ineligible to become members of other athletic teams until all equipment is turned into the coach. - 5.
+Ineligible students may practice before or after school. - 6.
+Ineligible students may travel with the team, if no class time is missed, but may not dress. - 7.
+Students must attend at least the afternoon classes (5-8) to be able to practice or play the day of an event.